suguanYang/ylioo/md/javascript/module/esm-cjs.md

 ---
-title: "ESM and CommonJS Interoperability"
+title: "ESM and CommonJS under bundler"
 ---

 The transformation of ESM and CJS